Topological entropy of Turing complete dynamics: A criterion for positive topological entropy

 constructed as follows.
 If $v_1=u_1$, then the first $m_1$ symbols of the tape are $s_1,...,s_{m_1}$.
 If $v_1=u_2$, then instead the first $m_2$ symbols of the tape are $s_1',...,s_{m_2}'$.
 The next group of symbols is determined by $v_2$, if $v_2=u_1$ then the next symbols are $s_1,...,s_{m_1}$, and if $v_2=u_2$ then the next symbols are $s_1',...,s_{m_2}'$.
 We do this up to $v_r$, and this determines at most $ra$ symbols.
 We can fill the rest of symbols up to $t_{ra}$ with zeroes, for instance.
 By construction, initializing the machine with the configuration $x=(q_1,t_u)$, it is easy to check that $(R_T^i(x)_q, R_T^i(x)_0)$ follows sequentially the pairs in $u$, and after that it possibly runs through some other pairs in $Q\times \Sigma$.
 This shows that for each $u$ there is (at least) a distinct element in $S(n,R_T)$, which proves that the bound~\eqref{eq:exp} holds, as we wanted to show. \end{proof}

-Notice that, using the graph interpretation of a regular Turing machine, the proof of Theorem~\ref{thm:regular} yields that the number of paths from the vertex that belongs to two different cycles grows exponentially with respect to the length of the path.
-Heuristically, this might be interpreted as a hint that the topological entropy is positive, as rigorously established in Theorem~\ref{thm:regular}
+Notice that, using the graph interpretation of a branching Turing machine, the proof of Theorem~\ref{thm:regular} yields that the number of paths stemming from the vertex that belongs to two different cycles grows exponentially with respect to the length of the path.
+Heuristically, this might be interpreted as a hint that the topological entropy is positive, as rigorously established in Theorem~\ref{thm:regular}.

-We believe that the hypothesis that implies positive topological entropy, in our case the definition of regular Turing machine, can probably be relaxed a bit at the cost of adding quite some more technical details and definitions.
-We have not found any example in the literature of a universal Turing machine that is not regular, although artificial examples can be probably constructed.
+We believe that the hypothesis that implies positive topological entropy, in our case, the definition of branching Turing machine, can probably be relaxed a bit at the cost of adding quite some more technical details and definitions.
+We have not found any example in the literature of a universal Turing machine that is not branching, although examples can certainly be constructed {artificially}, as explained in Section~\ref{appendix}.